 - extended library privileges

 The University Honors Program (UHP) offers the Honors Certificate, a distinction which appears on official transcripts.
 To earn an Honors Certificate, undergraduate students must:

 - Complete 18 hours of UHP-approved course work, including 3 credit hours taken through a UHON seminar.
-The total number of hours are completed through UHON seminars, independent studies, Honors-recognized courses, and a senior project or thesis 1 under the direction of a faculty member.
+The total number of hours are completed through UHON seminars, contracted courses, independent studies, Honors-recognized courses, and a senior project or thesis 1 under the direction of a faculty member.